meenakshisureshbabu/upturnbrands/client/README.md

 ### Build Status

-The cat fact response from the API will be stored in the in-memory.
+The cat fact response from the API will be stored in the in-memory array.

 ### Screenshots